Crossover from Equilibration to Aging: (Non-equilibrium) Theory vs. Simulations: Fundamental basis of the NE-SCGLE theory

 where $D^0b_f=D^{(eq)}_L(\overline{n},T_f)$ is the \emph{equilibrium} long-time self-diffusion coefficient at the final state point $(\overline{n},T_f)$.
-This is perhaps unsurprising, except that the \emph{equilibrium} SCGLE theory predicts that $D^{(eq)}_L(\overline{n},T_f)$ will vanish when the state point $(\overline{n},T_f)$ approaches the ergodic--non-ergodic transition line, so that already in the ergodic neighborhood of this boundary one should experience enormous difficulties in equilibrating the system within practical experimental times.
+This equilibration time is predicted to increase when $b_f$ decreases, and to diverges as $1/b_f$ when the state point $(\overline{n},T_f)$ approaches the ergodic--non-ergodic transition line.
+This means that already in the ergodic neighborhood of this boundary one should experience enormous difficulties in equilibrating the system within practical experimental times.

-The second class of stationary solutions of Eq. (\ref{relsigmadif2pp}) emerges from the possibility that the long-time asymptotic limit of the kinetic factor $b(t)$ vanishes, so that $dS(k;t)/dt$ vanishes at long times without requiring the equilibrium condition $\left[S(k;t) -S_f(k)\right]=0$ to be fulfilled.
-In fact, under these conditions $b(t)$ is predicted to decay to zero as $t^{-1.83}$ \cite{nescgle1} and that $S(k;t)$ will now approach a distinct non-equilibrium stationary limit, denoted by $S_c(k)$, which is definitely different from the expected equilibrium value $S_f(k)= S^{(eq)}(k;\overline{n},T_f)$.
-Furthermore, the difference $[S(k;t)-S_c(k)]$ is predicted to decay to zero in an extremely slow fashion, namely, as $t^{-0.833}$ \cite{nescgle1}.
-This second class of stationary solutions represents a second, physically distinct and fundamentally different, class of stationary states of matter.
-Contrary to the ordinary equilibrium states, whose properties are determined solely by the fundamental condition of maximum entropy, the properties of these stationary but intrinsically non-equilibrium states, such as $S_c(k)$, are strongly dependent on the preparation protocol (in our example, on $T_i$ and $T_f$).
-Furthermore, due to the extremely slow approach to its asymptotic limit, no matter how long we wait, any finite-time measurement will only record the non-stationary, $t$-dependent value of the measured properties ($S(k;t)$, $F(k,\tau; t)$, $F_S(k,\tau; t)$, etc.).
+The second class of stationary solutions of Eq. (\ref{relsigmadif2pp}) emerges from the possibility that the long-time asymptotic limit of the kinetic factor $b(t_w)$ vanishes, so that $dS(k;t_w)/dt_w$ vanishes at long times without requiring the equilibrium condition $\left[S(k;t_w) -1/\overline{n}\mathcal{E}_f(k)\right]=0$ to be fulfilled.
+Under these conditions $S(k;t_w)$ will now approach a distinct non-equilibrium stationary limit, denoted by $S_a(k)$, which is definitely different from the expected equilibrium value $S_f(k)= S^{(eq)}(k;\overline{n},T_f)$.
+Furthermore, the difference $[S(k;t_w)-S_a(k)]$ is predicted to decay to zero in an extremely slow fashion, namely, as $t_w^{-0.833}$ \cite{nescgle3}.
+This second class of stationary solutions represents dynamically arrested states of matter (glasses, gels, etc.).
+The properties of these stationary but intrinsically non-equilibrium states, such as $S_a(k)$, are predicted to strongly dependent on the preparation protocol (in our example, on $T_i$ and $T_f$).
+Furthermore, due to the extremely slow approach to its asymptotic limit, no matter how long we wait, any finite-time measurement will only record the non-stationary, $t_w$-dependent value of the measured properties ($S(k;t_w)$, $F(k,\tau; t_w)$, $F_S(k,\tau; t_w)$, etc.).

-Although the NE-SCGLE system of equations (\ref{relsigmadif2pp})--(\ref{dzdtquench}) is highly non-linear, changing variable from $t$ to $u(t)\equiv \int_0^t b(t')dt'$ re-writes Eq. (\ref{relsigmadif2pp}) as a linear relaxation equation for $S^*(k;u)$,
+Although the NE-SCGLE system of equations (\ref{dzdtquench})-(\ref{lambdadk}) is highly non-linear, changing variable from $t_w$ to $u(t_w)\equiv \int_0^{t_w} b(t'_w)dt'_w$ re-writes Eq. (\ref{relsigmadif2pp}) as a linear relaxation equation for $S^*(k;u)$,

 with $\alpha (k) \equiv 2k^2D^0/S_f(k)$.
 The solution of Eq. (\ref{relsigmadif2pp}) can thus be written as $S(k;t)=S^*(k;u(t))$, with